Fee Waiver: Details about obtaining an LSAT or CAS fee waiver are included in the LSAT/CAS Registration and Information Book or at www.lsac.org.

 It is recommended that applicants apply in the fall preceding the year they wish to enroll.
 Typically, an applicant can expect a decision on their application within 4 weeks of their application being complete or from the time the Committee begins its review work, whichever is later.

 Application and Fee

-1. Credential Assembly Service (CAS) Electronic Application: CAS registrants may access our electronic application through the CAS service.
+Credential Assembly Service (CAS) Electronic Application: CAS registrants may access our electronic application through the CAS service.
 CAS Electronic Applications incorporate a common information form and flow-as-you-go features that allow users to answer common law school application questions to multiple law schools.
 Please check the Law School Admissions Council's website at www.lsac.org to find out more about this product.
-The application fee to apply to Western New England University School of Law is $50.
+There is currenlty no fee charged by Western New England University School of Law to apply.

 LSAT, CAS and Prior Academic Work

 It is strongly suggested that you take the Law School Admission Test (LSAT) by February of the year in which you wish to enroll.
 Your chances of admission may be reduced by taking the June test.
 Please contact the Admissions Office, if you have questions or concerns about when to take the LSAT.
 You will also need to register with the Credential Assembly Service (CAS).
 For information on the LSAT and CAS, please contact:

 All applicants must submit two letters of recommendation.
 The Admissions Committee strongly prefers letters that discuss your intellectual attributes, ability to reason, and ability to write clearly and persuasively.
 Letters that describe these characteristics in general terms are much less valuable than those that cite specific examples of your strengths.
 The most persuasive letters often come from faculty members who are familiar with your academic abilities.
 If you graduated from college some years ago, you should include a letter from an employer or co-worker to provide insights into these areas.
 Unless they are quite familiar with your professional or academic abilities, recommendations from family, friends, or politicians are not helpful.